lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 <p align="center">
 <img width="400" alt="Captura de pantalla 2024-10-24 a las 9 46 42" src="https://github.com/user-attachments/assets/0cd42460-9512-4f6d-91b5-ed686411f508">
 </p>
-From the analysis of the distribution we can see that the most active user type are the members, being a total of 69,68%, making casuals are a 30,31%.
+From the analysis of the distribution we can see that the most active user type are the Members, being a total of 69,68%, making Casuals a 30,31% of the distribution.

 b) Rideable type
 ```r